webtorrent/webtorrent/README.md

 ##### Browserify

-WebTorrent works great with [browserify](http://browserify.org/), an npm package that let's you use [node](http://nodejs.org/)-style require() to organize your browser code and load modules installed by [npm](https://www.npmjs.com/) (as seen in the previous examples).
+WebTorrent works great with [browserify](http://browserify.org/), an npm package that lets you use [node](http://nodejs.org/)-style require() to organize your browser code and load modules installed by [npm](https://www.npmjs.com/) (as seen in the previous examples).

 ##### Webpack